 Dental cavities are holes in teeth that result from the acidic byproducts produced by oral bacteria.
 Once your tooth develops a cavity, you need to have it fixed by the dentist.
 Cavities never fix themselves.
 They only get bigger and bigger if left untreated.
 Visit your local dentist if you suspect that your teeth have cavities.
 You need to have them evaluated and treated before your cavity turns into an actual toothache!

-What causes cavities?
+What causes tooth cavities?

-What happens if you ignore your cavities?
+What happens if I ignore my dental cavities?

 Tooth cavities typically start off on the outer tooth surface.
 These are the areas that accumulate sugar and bacteria.
 From there, they work their way toward the tooth nerve.
 If you neglect to fix your cavity, the bacteria continue eating their way toward the center of the tooth.
 Sooner or later they reach your tooth nerve.
 Once this happens, your tooth becomes infected which results in a severe toothache.
 The best way to avoid this from happening is to fix your cavity in its earlier stages.
 Small to medium-sized dental cavities can easily be fixed with a filling.
 Once a cavity reaches the tooth nerve, a simple filling is no longer an option.
 At this point, you either need to fix your tooth with a root canal treatment or extract the tooth.

 How can I stop cavities from developing in the first place?

 The best way to stop cavities is to prevent food and bacteria from gathering on your teeth.
 Here are some tips on how you can prevent cavity formation in your teeth: